Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 What are the most commonly used construction materials?

-Why is concrete so popular in construction?
+Why is concrete so popular?

 What makes a material sustainable?

-How do engineers choose the right material?
+How do engineers choose materials?

-What role does technology play in construction materials?
+What role does technology play?

 Additional Insights on Modern Building Uses